 Laura Bland (University of Houston) presents the fascinating conversations about comets that happened in the 1680's.

-The Southern Cross, with Virginia Iommi
+Imagining the Southern Cross, an interview with Virginia Iommi

 Historian Virginia Iommi (Pontificia Universidad Catolica de Valparaiso, Chile) explores the cultural and graphical implications of the Southern Cross.